Trio of Top Boutique Hotels in Greenpoint Brooklyn

 Box Hotel Suite

 Most loft-style suites are larger than Manhattan apartments –no hype.
 So, its not unusual for visitors to check in and never leave the property.
-As most have mile-high ceilings (or so it seems), hardwood floors with area rugs, eclectic furniture and art, each suite is homey if your home happens to be downtown Manhattan.
+As most have mile-high ceilings (or so it seems), hardwood floors with area rugs, eclectic furniture, and art, each suite is homey if your home happens to be in downtown Manhattan.

 Tchotchkes abound.
 Skee-balls stacked in terrarium boxes.
 Empty antique milk bottles jammed in crates.
 Globes, manual typewriters, old cameras on desks, and the like suggest a bountiful weekend in Brimfield or an afternoon at Home Goods.